Muhammad-Hamim/the-dish-diary-client/README.md

 * When you hover on the your image you will see you name.
 If you click on your image their is a dropdown section where you see your name, email and a logout button.
 * If you click on the log out button.
 You will be logged out form the website.
 * On the Hero section you will find a banner image and a welcome message
+* Next there is a service section, where I mentioned our service list in short.
+* And then I there is a section where you find our most experienced chef and their short overview and their is a button view recipe
+* If you click on the view recipe you will be redirected to recipe page where you can see details about the chef and his/her all recipe.
+* You can add any recipe in your favorite list by clicking on favorite icon and you will see a successful toast message on the top
+* And next on the home page there is a review section.
+Where I display our honorable customers review about our food
+* Next their is a contact form to communicate with us.
+If you have any advice or complain you can reach to us through this form.
+* And lastly there is a footer section.